-- The CBRS is a short rating scale that teachers complete outside of instructional time. - It assesses a teacher's perception of a student's behavior with other children, adults, and materials and tasks in the classroom. - It includes a set of 17 items that are completed using a rating scale from 1 to 5 to determine the frequency of certain behaviors. - It takes approximately 1 to 3 minutes to complete per student using the online system. - It is completed both in the fall and spring of pre-k and kindergarten.
+- The CBRS is a short rating scale that teachers complete outside of instructional time. - It assesses a teacher's perception of a child's behavior with other children, adults, and materials and tasks in the classroom. - It includes a set of 17 items that are completed using a rating scale from one to five to determine the frequency of certain behaviors. - It takes approximately one to three minutes to complete per child using the online system. - It is completed both in the fall and spring of pre-kindergarten and kindergarten with an option of assessing at mid-year.